 - Check sidebar for out-of-date and no-longer-relevant widgets and links.
 Add new pieces (like awards and links) that add to the blog’s utility.
 Move pieces around to give a fresh look.

 - Check list of ‘pages’.
 Sure, I’m on top of the Home page, but are the others still relevant?
 Up to date?
 Like my WIP page?
 Hmm…

 - Check appearance on a smart phone and iPad to see if they require adjustments to display better.
-I recently switched my blog theme (you probably noticed) to respond to the fact that so many people read blogs on iPads and smartphones now, rather than desktops and laptops.
+I recently had SEO Cyprus to switch my blog theme (you probably noticed) to respond to the fact that so many people read blogs on iPads and smartphones now, rather than desktops and laptops.